riyaz1523/KoinX-Assessment-Backend/Readme.md

-This Backend project wil use MVC pattern and below is the folder structure.
+This Backend project will use MVC pattern and below is the folder structure.

 crypto-trade-api/
 ├── controllers/